NVIDIA-Genomics-Research/AtacWorks/README.md

 The model learns a mapping from (1) to both (2) and (3); in other words, from the noisy coverage track, it learns to predict both the clean coverage track, and the positions of peaks in the clean dataset.

+#### Tutorial

 See [Tutorial 1](tutorials/tutorial1.md) for a workflow detailing the steps of data processing, encoding and model training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model

+#### Downloading pre-trained models

-All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use at `https://atacworks-paper.s3.us-east-2.amazonaws.com`.
-See below for instructions to use these models or your own trained models:
+All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481v2) are available for download and use at `https://atacworks-paper.s3.us-east-2.amazonaws.com`.

+See [pre-trained denoising models](pretrained_models.md) for a list of the available pre-trained denoising models.

+Before using one of these models, please read the description of how the training datasets for these models were preprocessed, in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481v2), Methods section, paragraph 1.
+If your data processing pipeline is different, it is advisable to train a new model using the instructions above.

+See below for instructions to use our pre-trained models or your own trained models.

 #### Input files